Set up, change or cancel a direct debit

 3. Click 'Delete direct debit'.

-Avoid failed payments
+Avoid failed direct debits

 Sometimes, for whatever reason, you may not have enough money in your account to cover a direct debit, which can result in your payment failing.